microsoft/finops-toolkit/docs-mslearn/toolkit/help/support.md

 <!-- markdownlint-disable-next-line MD025 -->
 # How to get support for the FinOps toolkit

 Tools and resources within the FinOps toolkit are provided as-is without any express or implied warranties.
-Microsoft Support does not handle support requests for the FinOps toolkit, however the underlying products leveraged by tools in the toolkit are officially supported.
+Microsoft Support doesn't handle support requests for the FinOps toolkit.
+However, the underlying products used by tools in the toolkit are officially supported.

 > [!NOTE]
 > The term "tool" is being used to indicate a software offering.
 "Products" are tools that are operationally managed by Microsoft.
 "Solutions" are pre-configured tools that may use a mix of managed products and custom code and are deployed and managed by you (or another organization on your behalf).

+## Support options

 If you run into an issue, we recommend taking the following actions:

 1. **Report security issues securely.**

-   If you believe you've found a security vulnerability, refer to [Reporting security issues](https://github.com/microsoft/finops-toolkit/blob/dev/SECURITY.md).
+   If you believe have a security vulnerability, refer to [Reporting security issues](https://github.com/microsoft/finops-toolkit/blob/dev/SECURITY.md).

 2. **Confirm all setup instructions were completed in order.**

    9 out of 10 issues are due to missing steps.
-Please follow instructions carefully.
+Follow instructions carefully.

 3. **Walk through the [troubleshooting guide](troubleshooting.md).**